IlanZuckerman/storage_ansible/README.md

 Ansible will parse only those yamls which name ally with the pattern.

 **Prerequisites:**
+- python3-ovirt-engine-sdk4 Installed:
+`$ sudo dnf install python3-ovirt-engine-sdk4`

-Ansible installed
+- Ansible installed
+`$ sudo dnf install python3-ovirt-engine-sdk4`
-'shell.sh' need to have execution permission
+- 'shell.sh' script need to have execution permission
+`$ chmod +x <path/to/shell.sh`

 **Execution:**
 - Navigate to the folder where 'shell.sh' resides